Home >

 Tarhe Monument was erected memory of the great chief of the Wyandots.
 Tarhe led the Wyandots in peace.
 He was also one of the signers of the Treaty of Green Ville.
 When Tarhe died, all of the leading chiefs of the surround states gathered to mourn his loss.
 This was considered the largest gathering of Native American leaders in Great Lakes and Ohio Valley areas.

 Crawford Monument is dedicated to Colonel William B. Crawford who led the Sandusky Expedition to quiet the Indian skirmishes in western Ohio.
 Crawford was captured and brought back to the spot where the monument stands today.
-It was here that Crawford was burned at the stake.
+It was here that Crawford was tortured to death.

 Wyandotte Mission Church was created by John Stewart, a black Methodist missionary, that tried to Christianize the Wyandotte Indians.
 His efforts were partly successful until the government decided to move the Wyandotte out of Ohio.